Azure-Samples/java-migration-copilot-samples/ContosoUniversity-NoAuth-EFCore/README.md

 # ContosoUniversity - Azure Migration Demo for GitHub Copilot

-A comprehensive demonstration project showcasing how to use **GitHub Copilot for App Modernization** to migrate a .NET Framework application from local file storage to Azure Blob Storage.
+A comprehensive demonstration project showcasing how to use **GitHub Copilot app modernization for .NET** to migrate a .NET Framework application from local file storage to Azure Blob Storage.

 ## 📋 Prerequisites